 - Read the labels for processed foods before eating: Many processed foods use gluten as an ingredient in them.
 Avoid accidentally introducing gluten to your child’s diet again by reading the labels before buying.

 - Avoid using everyday items with gluten: Gluten is found in more than just food items.
-It is advised that you opt for gluten-free alternatives of the following items –
+It is advised that you opt for gluten-free alternatives

 - Prescription and over-the-counter medication